 The round, flat-bottomed vegetable dishes have two handles and a domed lid with reeded rim and central handle.
 In contrast to much French silver of the Louis XVI period, they were almost devoid of ornamentation.
 The handles, in the form of a bead supported by two husks rising from rosette junctures, are their only truly decorative feature.
 The clean, simple lines and understated ornamentation of these dishes exemplify Jefferson's Neoclassical taste.
 He would repeatedly express these preferences in future purchases of silver in France and America.

-- 5. Martha Jefferson Randolph, will, written in Washington, D.C. by an unidentified hand, April 18, 1834.
-Edgehill-Randolph Papers, University of Virginia.
+5. Martha Jefferson Randolph, will, written in Washington, D.C. by an unidentified hand, April 18, 1834, Edgehill-Randolph Papers, Special Collections, University of Virginia Library.

 6. Thomas Jefferson Randolph, will, written January 24, 1873 and probated December 6, 1875, Albemarle County Will Book, 29:133.
 By 1873 when Randolph's will was written, the four silver plates were being used as under-plates for the vegetable dishes, even though they are not intended for that purpose originally.